nymexhub/Theatherflix/README.md

 #
 IRC
 |
-Join us in the IRC server: /server irc.debian.org - channel_: /j #nodeiolabs
+Join us in the IRC server: /server irc.freenode.net - channel: /j #nodeiolabs

+-(admin nickname: SoulBlue [Felipe, Founder of the project]) -

 |

 ## What's this?
 Where are we going?